How My Obsession Began

 I’ve owned the following flats before they became “work” flats, so the design may have improved, but after looking at the reviews, not enough for me to buy them again.
 I’m talking about the Alice Work flat (Mary Jane style) and the At Work flat.
 The strap on the Mary Janes is uncomfortable and both of these styles STREEEETCH!
 If you buy them to size, they will look like clown shoes after a year or so.
 No thanks.

 I wasn’t able to recommend some of my faves because they aren’t currently on the website.
-The Karin Clog is one of them, but I hope they come back because I live in them during the summer.
+The Karin Clog is one of them, but you can not wear them all the time if you need arch support or use them for exercise.
 Size them way down.
 I’m usually a 7.5 in non-Crocs and I order these in a 6 because they stretch… a lot.
 It’s not bad breaking them in.
 The soft material hugs tight at first and soon stretch to the perfect size.
 Plus, you can personalize them with Jibbitz!
 I’ve also had good luck with Crocs boots in the winter.
 I would try them on before buying as sizing can be all over the place with different models.
 I wear a 7 in Crocs, 8 in Crocs boots, and a 6 in Karin clogs.